mike4192/spotMicro/docs/servo_calibration.md

 # Servo Calibration Guide

-This document provides a comprehensive guide to calibrate servos on a spot micro frame and create a cooresponding servo configuration ditionary the ROS control software requires.
+This document provides a comprehensive guide to install and calibrate servos on a spot micro frame, and create a cooresponding servo configuration the ROS motion command node requires.
 A spreadhseet named `servo_calibration_spreadsheet.ods` is included in this repo in the `docs` directory as an aid for calculating the servo configuration values.

 The servo configuration dictionary is contained within the configuration file `spot_micro_motion_cmd.yaml` and holds servo configuration values as shown below:
 ```yaml